Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - from = Sub(from, value, NUM_BITS_AMOUNT)
 - to = Add(to, value, NUM_BITS_AMOUNT)

+### Description

+Simple reusable gadget to transfer a certain amount of funds from one balance to another.

 ## Ternary statement

-A valid instance of an Ternary statement assures that given an input of:
+A valid instance of a Ternary statement assures that given an input of:

 - b: {0..2}
 - x: F